monday-factory/nette-tutors/_posts/2017-03-08-bringing-in-components.md

 tags: [config, latte, forms, components]
 author: paveljanda
 order: "3"
+comments: true
 ---

 Creating forms in presenters is simple, fast and effective.
 But it's definitely not pretty.
 Nette comes with components.
-You can encapsulate many semantically related stuff into one component and render this component.
-It will have its own logic and also a template.
+You can encapsulate many semantically related stuff into one component and render this component wherever you need it to render.
+It has its own logic and also a template.

 The more time you will spend with Nette the more you'll leave your presenters empty and build your web application using a bunch of **reusable** components.
 There will exist a component for cart, component for contact form, for login...
-I think you know where I'm going.
+I think you know you got my point.

 <!--more-->

 Start with cloning the repository we created in the <a href="{{ site.baseurl }}{% post_url 2017-03-05-blog-in-20-minutes %}
 ">previous</a> article.
-You might find it on [github][link-example].
+You can find it on [github][link-example].

 What are we going to do: